 Twill and denim (a type of twill) are both types of cotton fabric.
 They have a diagonal weave which makes them a lot stronger than standard types of cotton and more robust.

-There is no stretch in either of these fabrics unless mixed with elastane/spandex so when you’re wanting to buy a new pair of jeans try to choose a pair which is made of 100% cotton or the highest percentage you can for a more flattering look.
+There is no stretch in either of these fabrics unless mixed with elastane/spandex so when you’re wanting to buy a new pair of jeans try to choose a pair that is made of 100% cotton or the highest percentage you can for a more flattering look.
 Jeans not your thing?
-We also love a denim dress or urbanise your look with a denim jacket..
+We also love a denim dress or urbanize your look with a denim jacket..